lethaldemon/cp4wa-lab/mm/uc3/README.md

 ### Use Case 3: Dynamic Threshold.

 #### Dynamic Threshold.
 In this lab, we are looking at the Dynamic Threshold capability of Metric Manager.
 We will be looking at data extracted and sanitized from a customer.
 The key here is the resource being monitored is still capable of handling the traffic.
-In traditional monitoring, most likely, the threshold has not been breached, yet, due to abnormal behavior, Metric Manager allows a pro-active alarm to be generated.
+In traditional monitoring, most likely, the threshold has not been breached, yet, due to abnormal behavior, Metric Manager allows a pro-active event to be generated.

 #### The Customer.
 This scenario occurred at a major telecommunications company in the US.

 #### The User Case.
 Metric Manager alerted a customer that there was much more traffic than usual on many of their network links.
-These links had sufficient capacity for this new traffic, so any other systems generated no static monitoring alarms.
+These links had sufficient capacity for this new traffic, so any other systems generated no static monitoring events.
 It was __a denial of service attack__ that they detected before any of their customers were affected.

 Any customers with public-facing channels of any kind would typically be interested in this.
 Denial-of-service type attacks are often not deliberate or malicious but result from misconfiguration, poor change management, or failures in a system.